-What are the challenges for working together across human-non-human boundaries?
+What are the challenges for acting, being and thinking across human-non-human boundaries?
 How could the Laughing Body and the Moving Image, as non-human and non-conscious agencies, challenge our notion of human agency and lead us to other places of power where meaning and matter are intra-twined?
 What new forms of collaboration emerge when we re-situate ourselves as spontaneously responsive, moving, embodied living beings?
 Who is making whom, in a reality of continuously intermingling?
 What new worlds and futures could open up if we accept the possibility of notknowing?
-When working together with digital machines and systems, how do we challenge their inherited closeness and predictability?
+When interacting with digital machines and systems, how could we challenge protocols of inherited closeness and predictability?

-In our research we are interested in shifting our attention away from The Moving Image and The Body as forms of representation, to them as materials of psychic intensities and fields of individuation.
-We neither see the Moving Image or the Laughing Body as tools or property that we as subjects can control and own, nor do we look at them as separate entities with closed borders that we are studying from outside.
+In this research we are interested in shifting our attention away from The Moving Image and The Body as forms of representation, to them as materials of psychic intensities and fields of individuation.
+We neither see the Moving Image or the Laughing Body as tools or property that we as subjects can control and own, nor do we look at images and bodies as separate entities with closed borders that we are studying from outside.
 Instead we are interested in a research entangled with them where we could learn from and with them, and from where new temporary borders and beings could emerge.
 In our search for ways of doing this E.I.
 The Blob came into being.
 E.I could stand for Earthificial Intelligence, or simply a mispronunciation or confusion of the acronyms A.I. or E.T.